 Churches conduct many Bible studies.
 Some studies focus on specific topics, such as forgiveness in relationships, the sin of greed, or resisting temptation.
 Others have a more general focus.

 Surveys are an easy way to get feedback about Bible studies.
 It is important to include Bible study survey questions that cover a variety of topics.
 As well as measuring the impact, gathering data about attendees is also valuable in planning the next course.
 This data can include participant characteristics and demographics, as well as church attendance, engagement, feedback and satisfaction.

 How to deliver a survey for an online church newsletter

 Online church newsletters aren't just for pastors to give updates on recent sermons.
 Many churches use them to reach people who don't regularly attend their services.
 These newsletters can be a great way to share your church's mission, vision and values.
 Pastors and church leaders can also use them to share important news and reminders about Bible studies.

 You'll need an online form to send a survey through this medium to gather data.
-You can use a free service like SurveyMonkey or Google Forms.
+You can use a free service like Google Forms.